bnb-chain/dex-toolkit/README.md

 ## License

 Copyright by Binance.
-All `dex-kit` packages are released under the MIT license.
+All `dex-toolkit` packages are released under the MIT license.

 ## TODO